zneright/mobilis1/README.md

 # 🚙⚡ Mobilis

-> A Soroban-powered automated micro-credit treasury for unbanked transport drivers in the Philippines.
+> **A Soroban-Powered Automated Micro-Credit Treasury and Non-Custodial Liquidity Routing Infrastructure for Unbanked Transport Drivers in the Philippines.**

 <p align="center">
   <img width="100%" alt="Mobilis Dashboard" src="https://github.com/user-attachments/assets/a722e22f-fa77-4339-8dd6-945c1a89ad2a" />